rusefi/rusefi_documentation/What-rusEFI-Cannot-Do.md

 There are many possible STM32 chips and development boards available on Ebay and Aliexpress that might in theory work with rusEFI.
 In reality there is absolutely no guarantee that any one of these will work as there are so many small variations of pinout, ram spec, processor speed, IO configurations, etc that it is impossible to support them all.
 This is without considering the problems that come with fake/poor quality chips or the GD32 series.
-For these reasons rusEFI only officially supports the chips listed [here](stm32-readme)  we cannot provide assistance to get rusEFI working on any other chip set.
+For these reasons rusEFI only officially supports some stm32f4/f7 chips we cannot provide assistance to get rusEFI working on any other chip set.